groboclown/nightjar-mesh/README.md

         # If your service uses HTTP2, then set this attribute and value.
         HTTP2: enabled

-        # List of all the URI path prefixes that receive traffic.
+        # List of all the URI path prefixes that receive traffic as the
-        # The relative weight to assign this service/color for this path.
+        # keys, and the value is the relative weight to assign this
+        # service/color for this path.
         "/tuna": "100"

-        # Note that the paths weights above are not fixed.
-You can adjust
+        # Note that the paths weights above can be changed outside this file,
-        # these values through the Cloud Map UI or through the AWS cli.
+        # through the Cloud Map UI or through the AWS cli.

         # These settings are required for SRV records, but for this
         # meta-data record, the values are never used.
 So we set these to
         # valid values that are harmless.